 The Early Life of Dennis Rader

-Dennis Lynn Rader was born on March 9, 1945, in Pittsburg, Kansas and raised in Wichita.
-He is the oldest of four boys born to Dorothea Mae and William Elvin Rader.
+Dennis Lynn Rader was born on March 9, 1945, in Pittsburg, Kansas and was raised in Wichita.
+He's the oldest of four boys born to Dorothea Mae and William Elvin Rader.
 By all accounts, young Dennis enjoyed a typical upbringing in the American heartland—though he would later admit to torturing and killing animals as a boy.

 Rader graduated from Wichita Heights High School in 1963.
-After a brief stint at college, he joined the U.S. Air Force in 1966, serving four years before his discharge in 1970.
+After a brief stint in college, he joined the U.S. Air Force in 1966, serving four years before his discharge in 1970.

 Afterward, Rader returned to Wichita.
-In May 1971, he married Paula Dietz, a twenty-three-year-old woman who had graduated from Wichita Heights High School.
-The newlyweds settled in Park City, a suburb just ten miles north of downtown Wichita, and set about building a life together.
+In May 1971, he married Paula Dietz, a 23-year-old woman who had graduated from Wichita Heights High School.
+The newlyweds settled in Park City, a suburb ten miles north of downtown Wichita, and set about building a life together.